SottoMayor/linux-command-line/README.md

 `ls -lh` -> see metadata in human readable way, helpful to verify file sizes.

-## 03_05 - Create and remove directories
+## Create and remove directories

+Suppose a pre-existing `departments`folder...

+1. **Create**

-`mkdir newfolder`
+- `mkdir newfolder` -> creates a new folder `newfolder`

-`ls -l`

-`mkdir departments/customerservice`
+- `mkdir departments/customerservice` -> inside `departments` creates the `customerservice`

-`mkdir departments/customerservice/documents departments/customerservice/cases departments/customerservice/awards`
+- `mkdir departments/customerservice/documents departments/customerservice/cases departments/customerservice/awards` -> creates more than 1 folder at once

-`mkdir -p departments/legal/contracts`
+- `mkdir -p departments/legal/contracts` -> With the `-p`, creates a folder and parent folder at once

-`rmdir departments/legal/contracts/`
+2. **Remove**

+- `rmdir departments/legal/contracts/` -> Removes folders.
+This removal is only allowed if the folder is empty.

-`rmdir departments/legal/`
+- `rmdir departments/legal/` -> removes the `legal` folder

-`rmdir departments/customerservice`

 ## 03_06 - Copy, move, and delete files and directories